 Ingredients

-Chia Seeds: Chia seeds are the main ingredient!
-When soaked in liquid, they become gel-like in consistency.
+Chia Seeds: When soaked in liquid, they become gel-like in consistency.

-Maple Syrup: A touch of maple syrup will add sweetness as well as a dash of cinnamon and vanilla extract for flavor.
+Maple Syrup: A touch of maple syrup will add additional sweetness.

 Helpful Equipment